Wilmington Grammar School for Boys, Common Lane, Wilmington, Dartford, DA2 7DA

 Admission to Year 12

-Wilmington Grammar School for Boys offers a collaborative Sixth Form – WG6 – in partnership with Wilmington Grammar School for Boys.
+Wilmington Grammar School for Boys offers a collaborative Sixth Form – WG6 – in partnership with Wilmington Grammar School for Girls.

 WG6 admits all genders to follow AS/A Level courses if they achieve the required GCSE grades for the courses chosen.